From the Banks of the Rhine to the Banks of the Shannon

 Were any of your ancestors Irish Palatines?
-There are many tales of connections between Ireland and Scotland, or Ireland and Spain, or Ireland and France, but what about Germany?
 In this letter, a special group of migrants will be discussed, those who left the land of the River Rhine to settle the land of the River Shannon.

 “My Name is Corey Shier and I live in San Bernardino County, California, USA.
 The following is from a “Family History Letter” I received from my parents.